Texas HOA Architectural Committee Guidelines + the Ultimate Review Checklist

 What powers does an HOA architectural committee have?Your ACC or ARC’s authority—the do's and don'ts—is outlined in your association’s governing documents.
 Some HOAs have ARCs that actually make the final architectural decisions, while others reserve that power solely for the HOA board.
 If it’s ultimately the board’s call, the HOA architectural review committee responsibilities entail reviewing applications and making recommendations based on the community's standards.

-Who serves on an HOA Architectural Committee in Texas?HOA architectural committee positions work similarly to an HOA or COA board – positions are filled by volunteers.
+Who serves on an HOA Architectural Committee in Texas?HOA architectural committee positions work similarly to an HOA board – positions are filled by volunteers.
 These volunteers are members of the community, and you may see board members themselves serving as chairs on this committee as well.

 The key to an effective ACC or ARC is having members who are dedicated – they should have in-depth knowledge of your association’s architectural guidelines and processes and have a shared goal of continuous growth.
 Members should also proactively seek ongoing education in Texas HOA architectural committee guidelines and processes.